 Anker says, “When I’m outdoors, the primary way I like to protect myself from the sun is with fabric.
 That’s my foundation.”

-While we may think of slopping on sunscreen(still a good idea), Conrad recommends a neck gaiter, hat, and while hiking in the desert or warm climates, light gloves.
+While we may think of slopping on sunscreen(still a good idea), Conrad recommends a neck gaiter, hat, and while

 “Gloves protect the backs of my hands from getting too much sun,” he adds.
 “I didn’t think about how damaged my skin could get when I was younger.
 I’d tough it out and look like a Game of Thrones character at the end.
 Now, I don’t want to get sunburned.”